ProRail’s Dutch ATO Tests: Shaping Freight Rail with Innovation

 Conclusion

-Following the test phase, a comprehensive evaluation will be conducted.
+Following the test phase, a detailed evaluation will be conducted.
 The results will contribute to the standardization and certification of ATO technology, with the objective of broader implementation across Europe, including along the Rhine-Alpine Corridor.
 The ATO train testing program is a collaboration between the Dutch and German Ministries of Infrastructure.

 Company Summary